 Finding ways to save on flights when we go away is always my top priority in regards to travel.
 As a family of five, we could be paying anywhere from $1000-5000 on just our airfare.
 That’s a huge chunk of cash that’d I’d rather save for another vacation!

 Driving is an option in some circumstances, but because time is money (or in my husbands case, lost days of work) we usually try to find cheap flights or alter our plans.
+There are loads of sites out there that can help you find cheaper flights if you wanted, such as Globehunters.
 However, there are some tricks I’ve come across and I want to share them with you!

 How To Save On Flights For Your Dream Vacation